Adoptable Kittens

 |

-Ziggy is an 8 month old DSH Gray/Brown Tabby.
-You'll find him in a tunnel or a spaceship bed.
-Ziggy is thoughtful and ready to play with anyone that comes to the rescue.
-He is dewormed, vaccinated and neutered.
-If you are looking for a sweetheart to cuddle, Ziggy would love to talk with you.
+Ollie is a 7 month old DSH Orange Tabby kitten.
+He has the softest heart, a real ladies man.
+His gentle meows melt your heart, then there is his ability to soothe your day with his purring.
+He is cat box trained, dewormed, vaccinated and neutered.
+Ollie would love to be adopted with one of his littermates.
 To adopt by application, send an email with your phone number and city and completed application to [email protected].
 An adoption application is at this link, https://www.quailwingsrescue.com/adoption-applications.html.
 We respond within 24 hours to applications, so look for email in your spam or junk folder if not in your normal email.
-DOB 8/7/24 Adoption Fee $100
+DOB 3/21/25 Adoption Fee $100

 |